tunajaw/Unlearnable-Captcha/README.md

 * Resolve the problem of modifying size of CAPTCHA cannot train proxy model.

 ### Functions
-* Data preprocessing: Reshape input data to 128x64.

-* Load pretrained proxy model when `train=False`.
+* Construct more proxy model.

-* Construct attack model.
+* Construct more attack model.

-* Generate predicted values.
-(Github ref. repo function: decode)
+* Iterating attack until every alphabet is attacked sussceefully.